Daveyblitz/Adedolami-HNG13-stage0-backend-task/README.md

 Example expected JSON keys: `status`, `user` (with `email`, `name`, `stack`), `timestamp`, `fact`.

-If the Cat Facts API is slow or unavailable, the server will return a fallback `fact` string instead of failing.
+If the Cat Facts API is slow or unavailable, the server will return a fallback meassage string instead of failing.

----

-## Next steps / improvements (optional)
-- Use a Redis store for rate-limiting in production.
-- Add tests for the `/me` response shape and behaviours.
-- Add logging to a file or logging service, and structured JSON logs.
-- Add a small health-check endpoint (`/health`) for uptime monitoring.

 ---